GreatScissors/WearableComputing_GettingandCleaningData/CodeBook.md

 # Code Book

+####### Data Information

-##*All variables that included std or mean in their names were included*
+*All variables that included std or mean in their names were included* Features are normalized and bounded within [-1,1].
-## each cell under the variable represents the mean of the data for each subject and each activity

-###Features are normalized and bounded within [-1,1].
-###"Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration."
+"Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration."
-###"Triaxial Angular velocity from the gyroscope."
+"Triaxial Angular velocity from the gyroscope."
-###X,Y,Z represents the direction
+X,Y,Z represents the direction
-###Fast Fourier Transform (FFT) was applied on the variable names marked with an "f" in front which represents frequency domain signals
-###std represents standard deviation
+Fast Fourier Transform (FFT) was applied on the variable names marked with an "f" in front which represents frequency domain signals std represents standard deviation

-#### The variables start in third column in the TidyData.txt file data frame
+######The variables start in third column in the TidyData.txt file data frame
+###### Each cell under the variable represents the mean of the data for each subject and each activity

 "Column #" "Variable"
 3 "tBodyAcc-mean()-X"